apicraft-dev/apicraft-rails/README.md

 - 📺 **Documentation Out of the Box** - Documentation using `SwaggerDoc` and `RapiDoc` both.

 - 🗂 **Easy Contracts Management** - Management of `openapi` specifications from within `app/contracts` directory.
 No new syntax, just plain old `openapi` standard with `.json` or `.yaml` formats

+- 🗂 **CLI Support** - Specification validations can be triggered from the CLI allowing integrations into your CI/CD pipelines.

 ## 🕊 API Design First Philosophy